-Code Type of trust D Deceased estate F Fixed trust (other than the fixed unit trusts and public unit trusts described at codes U, P and Q) A fixed trust is a trust in which persons have fixed entitlements to all of the income and capital of the trust at all times during the income year.
-The 'fixed entitlement' test operates in the manner described in Taxation Ruling TR 2006/7. Н Hybrid trust A hybrid trust is a trust which is not a fixed trust but in which persons have fixed entitlements to income or capital of the trust during the income year.
-The 'fixed entitlement' test operates in the manner described in Taxation Ruling TR 2006/7 .
-S Discretionary trust - where the main source of income of the trust is from service and management activities A discretionary trust is a trust: • which is neither a fixed trust nor a hybrid trust, and • under which a person or persons benefit from income or capital of the trust upon the exercise of a discretion by a person or persons, usually the trustee. Т Discretionary trust - where the main source of income of the trust is from trading activities I Discretionary trust - where the main source of income of the trust is from investment activities М Cash management unit trust A cash management unit trust is a unit trust which: pools the funds of separate unit holders and primarily invests in a range of short term securities. printally invoice in a range of orient term occarriace.
-U Fixed unit trust (other than a public trust described in codes P or Q) A fixed unit trust is a fixed trust in which interest in the income and capital of the trust are represented by units.
-Dublic with the state of Р Public unit trust - listed (other than a cash management unit trust) A public unit trust is a fixed unit trust which is a widely held unit trust (as defined in section 272-105 of Schedule 2F to the Income Tax Assessment Act 1936) at all times during the income year.
-Q Public unit trust - unlisted (other than a cash management unit trust) A public unit trust in which none of its units were listed for quotation in the official list of a stock exchange in Australia or elsewhere during the income year. •
+Code Type of trust D Deceased estate Е Testamentary trust A trust that resulted from a will, codicil, court order, or intestacy.
+F Fixed trust (other than the fixed unit trusts and public unit trusts described at codes U, P and Q) A fixed trust is a trust in which persons have fixed entitlements to all of the income and capital of the trust at all times during the income year.
+The 'fixed entitlement' test operates in the manner described in TR 2006/7. Н Hybrid trust A hybrid trust is a trust which is not a fixed trust but in which persons have fixed entitlements to income or capital of the trust during the income year.
+The 'fixed entitlement' test operates in the manner described in TR 2006/7.
+S Discretionary trust - where the main source of income of the trust is from service and management activities A discretionary trust is a trust: • which is neither a fixed trust nor a hybrid trust, and • under which a person or persons benefit from income or capital of the trust upon the exercise of a discretion by a person or persons, usually the trustee. Т Discretionary trust - where the main source of income of the trust is from trading activities I Discretionary trust - where the main source of income of the trust is from investment activities

+M Cash management unit trust A cash management unit trust is a unit trust which: • pools the funds of separate unit holders, and • primarily invests in a range of short term securities.
+U Fixed unit trust (other than a public trust described in codes P or Q) A fixed unit trust is a fixed trust in which interest in the income and capital of the trust are represented by units. Р Public unit trust - listed (other than a cash management unit trust) A public unit trust is a fixed unit trust which is a widely held unit trust (as defined in section 272-105 of Schedule 2F to the Income Tax Assessment Act 1936) at all times during the income year.
+Q Public unit trust - unlisted (other than a cash management unit trust) A public unit trust in which none of its units were listed for quotation in the official list of a stock exchange in Australia or elsewhere during the income year.